Education Age 16-25

 Please see our leaflet for more information about Education Health and Care needs assessment.

 If you need transport to go to your school or college and you do not have an EHC plan, there will be a charge for this.
 KCC have a 16+ travel saver bus pass to help with spreading the cost of transport.
-You may also be able to get a bursary.
+You may be able to get a bursary, money that you, or your education or training provider, can use to pay for things like:

 If there are special circumstances which makes it difficult for you to get to school or College, or you have an Education, Health, and Care plan you can contact the Transport Eligibility Team for advice.
 Details are within the 16-19 transport policy on the KCC website.